pej0918/24s-VQA-MLLM/README.md

 </details>

 **Visual Question Answering (VQA)** involves generating accurate answers by reasoning over both textual (questions) and visual (images) data.
 While **Q-Former** effectively uses Cross-Attention for learning question-image interactions, it struggles with modeling complex relationships due to its single-layer attention mechanism.
-To address these limitations, we propose a new architecture combining Q-Former with the **Multimodal Co-Attention Network (MCAN)**, a multi-layer attention mechanism that captures deeper and more complex interactions between questions and images.
+To address these limitations, we propose a new architecture combining Q-Former with the **Modular Co-Attention Network (MCAN)**, a multi-layer attention mechanism that captures deeper and more complex interactions between questions and images.
 Additionally, we introduce **Question-Aware Prompts** during fine-tuning, providing richer contextual information to further enhance the model’s performance on VQA tasks.

 ## Methodology

 ![image](imgs/model_Architecture_train.png)

-The proposed model enhances **Q-Former**'s ability to model interactions between the question and the image by integrating **Multimodal Co-Attention Network (MCAN)** and leveraging **Question-Aware Prompts** during fine-tuning to refine reasoning for complex VQA tasks.
+The proposed model enhances **Q-Former**'s ability to model interactions between the question and the image by integrating **Modular Co-Attention Network (MCAN)** and leveraging **Question-Aware Prompts** during fine-tuning to refine reasoning for complex VQA tasks.

 ### Q-Former and MCAN Integration